-At first glance, the Board of Park Commission Minute Books for Atlanta may seem ordinary, even inconsequential.
-Yet, these resources hold significant information, reflecting the intersectionality of race, gender, and class in urban spaces during the early twentieth century.
-Minutes reveal the discussions and decisions of the Park Commissioners, an all-white, male governmental body, during the Jim Crow era.
+At first glance, the Board of Park Commissioners Minute Books for Atlanta may seem ordinary, even inconsequential.
+Yet, these resources hold significant information, reflecting the intersectionality of race, gender, and class in urban spaces during the early 20th century.
+Minute books are the written record of what is said and done in meetings.
+Their contents reveal the discussions and decisions of the park commissioners, an all-white, male governmental body, during part of the Jim Crow era.

 In 1905, Piedmont Park included the following concessions for whites only: fishing, boating, golf, pasturing, sand, stables, and farming.
-Grant Park saw the installation of a penny arcade in 1906, the same year as the violent attacks by armed white mobs occurred against Black Atlantans, known as the 1906 Atlanta Race Riots.
+Grant Park saw the installation of a penny arcade in 1906, the same year that armed white mobs attacked Black Atlantans, an event known as the 1906 Atlanta Race Riots.

-In July of 1920, the Board held a discussion of appropriate bathing attire for public pools:
+In July 1920, the board held a discussion of appropriate bathing attire for public pools:

 In discussing the costumes work by ladies the motion carried that they could go in the pools without stockings if they desired.

-During the second term of Mayor James Lee Key, the minutes from January 5, 1921 meeting include a discussion about the potential expansion of Washington Park, the first recreational green space in Atlanta for African Americans in 1919:
+During the second term of Mayor James Lee Key, the minutes from the January 5, 1921, meeting include a discussion about the potential expansion of Washington Park.
+That park was the first recreational green space in Atlanta for African Americans, designated as such in 1919:

 Mr. Morton, representing the committee that donated Washington Park to the City, spoke in behalf of securing eight additional acres of adjoining land for the improvement of that Park.
 Mr. Thom urged the necessity of enlarging the acreage and installing the necessary equipments in Washington Park (exclusive negro Park) to meet the demands of the negro populace.
 Mr. McClatchey moved that the matter be referred to the Improvement Committee to cooperate with Mr. Morton and his committee to secure funds for the purchase of the eight additional acres of land.
 This motion was adopted.

-During a Board discussion about the expansion of the white-only Candler Park to add a golf course in 1926, the acquisition and development of properties owned by African Americans were considered:
+In 1923, the board of commissioners was replaced by a standing park committee of the Atlanta city council.
+During a committee discussion about the expansion of the white-only Candler Park to add a golf course in 1926, committee members considered the acquisition and development of properties owned by African Americans:

-Minutes of the Board of Park Commission meeting, held on April 22, 1924, show the allocation of more city resources to white communities than to Black communities:
+Minutes of the meeting of the park committee, held April 22, 1924, show the allocation of more city resources to white communities than to Black communities:

 Mr. White moved to go into the discussion of music for the parks.
 This motion was adopted.
 On motion of Mr. York $3,500.00 of the appropriation made for this purpose will be set aside for music in the white parks of the city and $500 for the music in the colored parks.

-Atlanta Board of Park Commission minutes from May 24, 1924, hold information about the election of directors of playgrounds in Atlanta, including nineteen white women for the white parks and three “colored directors” for the Black parks, specifically Nellie McHenry, Mattie Norris, and Rachel Thom.
+Park committee minutes from May 24, 1924, hold information about the election of directors of playgrounds in Atlanta, including 19 white women for the white parks and three “colored directors” for the Black parks, specifically Nellie McHenry, Mattie Norris, and Rachel Thom.